Unlocking the Power of Queries: A Guide for Businesses

 That’s a mistake.

-Websites are optimized for SEO Documents are optimized for internal use.
+Documents are optimized for internal use.

-filetype:pdf "vendor list" "india"
+filetype:pdf "vendor list" "India"

-filetype:xls "supplier" "pune"
+filetype:xls "supplier" "Pune"

 filetype:csv "contact" "department"